davidar/peruse/test/md/ehow-1.md

 ![Dig a hole in the oasis.]

-Dig a hole in the oasis.
-(Lucy Akins)

 Step 2

 Insert your plant into the hole.

 ![Orchid in foam oasis]

-Orchid in foam oasis (Lucy Akins)

 Step 3